 Hi.
 I’m a historian who is curious about the world.

-My goal is to spark conversations about neglected histories of health and caregiving in the U.S. I’m currently a PhD student at Yale University in the History of Science and Medicine program.
-I also lovingly labor part-time at the Medical Historical Library.
+My goal is to spark conversations about neglected histories of health and caregiving in American life.
+I’m currently a PhD student at Yale University in the History of Science and Medicine program.

 Some of my past research questions include:

 - How and why did funerals become sites of activism (U.S. 1955-2000)?